extract

 pdb2reaction extract -i complex.pdb -c substrate.pdb -o model.pdb -l 'GPP:-3,SAM:1'

-# Name-based substrate selection including all matches (WARNING is logged)
+# Name-based substrate selection — all matches included (WARNING logged)

 pdb2reaction extract -i complex.pdb -c 'GPP,SAM' -o model.pdb -l 'GPP:-3,SAM:1'

-# Multi-structure to single multi-MODEL output with hetero-hetero proximity enabled
+# Multi-structure → single multi-MODEL output with hetero-hetero proximity

 -o model_multi.pdb --radius-het2het 2.6 -l 'GPP:-3,SAM:1'